Backup schedules

 - improves reliability during internet or service outages

-- works well for basic on/off control and as a backup for MPC
+- works well for basic on/off control and as a backup for predictive heating

 - fix bad sensor placement or poor data quality

-- work on devices that do not support offline schedules (e.g. older Gen1 devices)
+- work on devices that do not support backup schedules (e.g. older Gen1 devices)

 - guarantee correct control indefinitely during long outages — schedules have a limited duration